serg3295/nodeMCU-emmylua/README.md

 **nodemcu_emmy_32.lua** and **nodemcu_emmy.lua** files must be located in different folders.

-To perform the autocomplete of the ucg and u8g2 functions, place the **plugin.lua** file in any directory and specify the path to this file in the parameter
+To perform the autocomplete of the ucg and u8g2 functions, place the **plugin.lua** file in any directory and specify the path to this file in the setting:

 ```json
  "Lua.runtime.plugin": "c:/PATH/plugin.lua"